Modern Bouldering’s Vertical Parkour

 Crossing a gap requires the intelligent use of momentum, and it is momentum that differentiates modern climbing from its predecessors.
 When you use momentum, the line of gravity falls outside the base of support provided by your contact points—i.e., the climber is never simply pulling downward and so a reaction is needed in order to stay balanced and moving.
 Momentum- based climbing moves have a window of opportunity for this reaction—and the more difficult the move is, the shorter the window is open.

 For instance, when a climber dynos to a bad sloper that cannot be held statically and has to launch immediately off the sloper to the left, then in order to reach the farther hold momentum has to be maintained and redirected through the middle hold.
-See top-ranked Janja Garnbret complete this move below.
+See top-ranked Janja Garnbret complete this move above.
 The middle sloper cannot be held statically, so Garnbret has to pendulum her body to arrive at the next set of holds perfectly.
 Latching the middle sloper has a small window of opportunity.
 Often, in World Cup bouldering you will see a triple, which requires the climber to make three dynamic moves in a row and carry momentum through each of them, none of which could be done statically.
 Carrying momentum is about timing, and time constraints very much characterize modern World Cup bouldering.

 Countermovements and Co

 Countermovement, arm and leg drives, and other variations go by a variety of names.
 In the U.S., moves like these are called pogos, in Germany a ninja kick and in Japan cypher, but the meaning is the same—the enhancement of jumping performance when using an arm or leg swing to generate momentum for a jump.
-In the image below, notice how Garnbret swings her left leg to begin the movement.
+In the image above, notice how Garnbret swings her left leg to begin the movement.
 This is a lateral pogo.

 The increased velocity of take-off stems from a series of events allowing the swinging limb to build up energy and transfer it to the rest of the body during the subsequent stages of the move.
 It is used to increase energy at take-off and to store and release energy from the muscles and tendons around the joints and ‘pull’ on the body through an upward force acting on the trunk.
 Say, for instance, the holds are so bad that a climber can barely hold them, much less generate momentum from them to move sideways or up.
 One common solution would be for the athlete to swing their legs to generate lateral or upward trajectory.
 Problem solved.
 Often, however, this type of move requires a precise foot stab at the end of the movement cycle, as German rock star Alex Megos demonstrates above.